 Locate the various discursive constructions of the “work with migrants” within wider discourses.

-Gain clearer understanding of what the various constructions of the “work with migrants” are capable of achieving.
+Gain a clearer understanding of what the various constructions of the “work with migrants” are capable of achieving.

 Seek which subject positions constructions of the “work with migrants” offer.